vertigis/meridian-design/docs/design-language.md

 ---

-## Loading
+## Loading and Progress Indicators

-Two options are available to denote a loading state, the "3 dot loader" and "Skeleton".
-Skeleton is used for individual components in an app, for example a block of text or a results list.
-This helps improve perceived responsiveness.
+Multiple options are available to denote a loading state, the "3 dot loader", "skeleton", "circular", and "progress bar".
+These are indeterminate (unspecified wait time) indicators with determinate (known wait time) options for "circular" and "progress bar".

-The 3 dot loader is used when loading large areas such as an initial app launch.
+-   The 3 dot loader, indeterminate only, is used when loading large areas such as an initial app launch.
+-   Circular indeterminate, used when loading large areas or areas with unknown content.
+-   Circular determinate, used when loading areas where progress can be measured and it provides value to the user.
+-   Linear indeterminate,

-### Skeleton
+### Skeleton (indeterminate)

-This loader can be customized to display a placeholder of incoming content.
-When using this method it is best to create a simplified layout, just enough to give the user an idea of whats coming.
+This loader can be customized to display a placeholder of incoming content for example, a block of text or a results list.
+When using this method it is advisable to create a simplified layout, just enough to give the user an idea of whats coming.
+Skeleton helps improve perceived responsiveness.
 Read more about skeleton in the **<a href="https://mui.com/material-ui/react-skeleton/" target="_blank">MUI docs</a>.**

 Consider using Skeleton to: